alexbrillant/react-native-expanding-circle-transition/README.md

 ## How to use

-To trigger the animations, you need to use a ref to the component to call the start function.
+To trigger the animations, you need to use a ref to call the start function of this component.

 ## Usage exemple
 ```javascript